-The twelve-month program includes twenty-seven credit hours of didactic (classroom and laboratory) experience and fifteen credit hours of clinical experience (clinical preceptorship).
+The twelve-month program includes 28 credit hours of didactic (classroom and laboratory) experience and seven credit hours of mentored, clinical biomedical research (clinical preceptorship).
 The clinical experiences are structured to provide skill and practice in diagnostic techniques, quality assurance, and interpreting and reporting patient results.
 The clinical experience is an integral part of the curriculum and students pay regular tuition and fees for enrollment.